psrenergy/IARA.jl/docs/src/clearing_procedure.md

 ### Ex-Ante Commercial

-The Ex-Ante Commercial step is responsible for calculating the clearing prices of the day-ahead market.
+The Ex-Ante Commercial step is responsible for determining the clearing prices of the day-ahead market.

-To calculate the prices there are three options:
+There are three approaches to calculate these prices:

-1. MIP that fixes variables and then runs with them fixed.
+1. **Post-MIP Solution Approach**: After solving the Mixed-Integer Program (MIP), the binary variables are fixed according to the solution, and the resulting Linear Program (LP) is solved.
+The dual solution of this LP provides the clearing prices.

-2. LP that receives variables to be fixed from a previous problem: it can only receive the binary variables from the ex-ante physical problem.
+2. **LP with Fixed Binary Variables**: This approach involves solving the LP that is derived by fixing the binary variables to specific values.
+Currently, the values of the binary variables are taken from the solution of the ex-ante physical problem.

-3. LP that runs relaxed.
+3. **Relaxation of Integrality Constraints**: In this method, the integrality constraints of the MIP are relaxed, and the resulting LP is solved to determine the clearing prices.

 ### Ex-Post